 In many cases, a decision to pay your school tuition with your credit card is made for you.
 At many schools, tuition cannot be paid with a credit card.
 However, schools that accept credit cards also charge a fee.
 The fees vary, usually from 1 to 3 percent, and average 2.62 percent, in a survey of 300 schools.
 The fees just add insult to injury.
 If it doesn't make sense to pay your tuition with high interest rates by using a credit card -- it makes even less sense to pay that interest along with an additional fee from your school for the privilege of using a credit card.

-At a very few schools, tuition can be paid with a credit card with no fee.
-This is about the only circumstance in which you'd want to charge tuition to a credit card and that's if you can pay the balance off in full.
-Otherwise you'd be adding to your debt interest and finance charges, which are unfortunately much more expensive than those on student loans.
+At very few schools, tuition can be paid with a credit card with no fee.
+This is about the only circumstance in which you'd want to charge tuition to a credit card, and that's if you can pay the balance off in full.
+Otherwise, you'd be adding to your debt interest and finance charges, which are unfortunately much more expensive than those on student loans.
 And any credit card incentives in points or miles you might earn would be canceled out by those fees.

 Alternative: Before the new semester or quarter starts, apply for financial aid and be sure to see what kinds of scholarships are offered.
 Even if you have to get a student loan, the interest on it will be less than what credit cards charge.